sjkchang/EmailLabeler/README.md

 ### Initial Preparation of the Chrome Extension

-This inital setup is to obtain a chrome extension id which is required to generate a client id and key for google oauth services.
+This initial setup is to obtain a chrome extension id which is required to generate a client id and key for google oauth services.

 1. Navigate to the `/chrome-extension` directory:
     ```sh